Skip to Content

 • Blade

-There are several ways how you can reduce the sound of your lawnmower:
+There are several ways how you can reduce the sound of your Lawnmower:

 1. Tighten the screws of the different engine components.
 Loose or partly loose screws can make components resonate with the engine vibrations.
-It also introduces much more wear and tear on the longer run.
+It also introduces much more wear and tear in the longer run.

 2. Keep a check on the engine.
 Make sure that the different engine components are well maintained.
 Regularly check the spark plug and the air filter.
-A poorly maintained engine has to work harder and will produce more sound.
+A poorly maintained engine has to work harder and produce more sound.
 Also, the wear and tear will be less in a well-maintained engine, making it last longer and less noisy in the long run.

 4. Protect your ears.
 Protect your ears by using adequate hearing protection like earmuffs or earplugs.